 - Online Sports Betting In Washington Via Offshore Sportsbooks

-- Domestic Sports Betting In Virginia Not Available At This Time
+- Domestic Sports Betting In WA Not Available At This Time

 - Legislative Movement Toward Sports Betting: Yes, In-Person

 Legal Washington sports betting at the state level has finally become a possibility.
 In 2020, Washington state lawmakers successfully passed sports betting legislation!